 In The Backrooms: Philosophy and the Liminal

-The catastrophic suddenness of this descent, that sudden glitch or "no-clip" out of reality, represents a sudden failure to keep pace with the hyper-efficient rhythm of modern life.
-If you stop moving along the tracks of productivity, you drop entirely out of the structured world.
-Michel Foucault defines these physical, marginal sites as heterotopias of deviation - the counter-spaces used by human culture to sequester individuals whose behaviour no longer aligns with the required economic norm:
+The disorienting glitch or "no-clip" out of reality, represents a sudden failure to keep pace with the hyper-efficient rhythm of modern life.
+If you stop moving along the tracks of productivity, you drop entirely out of the structured, ordered world.
+Michel Foucault defines these marginal sites as heterotopias of deviation - the counter-spaces used by human culture to sequester individuals whose behaviour no longer aligns with the required economic norm:

 "There are also heterotopias of deviation: those in which individuals whose behaviour is deviant in relation to the required mean or norm are placed.
 Cases of this are rest homes and psychiatric clinics, and of course prisons, to which one should perhaps add retirement homes, which are in some way on the borderline between the heterotopia of crisis and the heterotopia of deviation."